Flu season is upon us and some experts say symptoms this year could be severe based on the strain (H3N2) observed in the Southern Hemisphere.

 Should I get the flu shot?
 When?

 Yes.
 With few exceptions, the Centers for Disease Control and Prevention recommends everyone 6 months of age and older to get vaccinated every year.
 It is the first line of defense in treating the flu.
 Although people who are moderately or severely ill should wait to recover before getting the shot.
 Only people with severe, life-threatening allergies to the vaccine or any of its ingredients should avoid the shot.
 According to the CDC, anyone who is between 2 and 50 years old should get either the shot or the nasal spray.
-The American Academy of Pediatrics, however, says the flu shot is the preferred choice over the nasal spray for children
+The American Academy of Pediatrics, however, said in 2018 that the flu shot is the preferred choice over the nasal spray for children

 You can get vaccinated at any time as fall approaches, but October is probably the best time to get it done.
 The CDC recommends that everyone get vaccinated by the end of October, which gives your body the roughly two-week period it needs to develop an immune response to the vaccine prior to the start of peak flu season.
 If you miss this deadline, however, the vaccine can still offer some benefit.
 So it's important to get it as long as people are still getting sick.
+For this flu season (2019-2020), all regular-dose flu shots will be quadrivalent, effective against four different strains of flu.

 What if I’m pregnant?